joshwcomeau/explorable-explanations-with-react/plan.md

 - Make `<WaveformCalculator>` interruptible.
   This is a surprisingly hard problem, since we need some way of "resetting" the progress value.
+- Mention how render props start to look a bit like callback hell, and how pseudo-HOCs can fix that
+- Use context to pass width/height/frequency/amplitude around the tree?